amir734jj/cs655-lecture-notes/lab11/note.map.md

 }
 ```

-For code generation we assume branch arms do not overlap so we can write the cod for arm sequentially.
+For code generation we assume branch arms do not overlap so we can write the code for arm sequentially.
 However, we need to write the code for `null` arm first.

+---

+### Basic flow

+- if `null` arm exist then check if expr is `null` and branch to there
+    - if it does not exist then create `null` branch that always jumps to runtime error
+- for each branch arm compare static type of the branch and type of expression object and see if object "fits" otherwise move on to the next arm.
+- when each branch arm is finished branch unconditionally to the end
+- remember to write the code for branch expression just visit `b.get_expr().accept(this)`